t-wang1/t-wang1.github.io/_notes/options.md

 **Example**: You're trading a 100.00 underlying and a 50 delta call is 1.00.
 If that underlying moves to 105.00 the call will be worth will be worth 3.50.

 **Gamma** is often thought of as the rate of change in delta.
+All options have positive gamma.
 The **theta** of an option is how much value that option loses daily.
 The **vega** of an option is the change in options value with a changed in implied volatility.
 Formally it's the option value price change per 1 point change in implied volatility. **Rho** is the sensitivity of an option's price to a change in interest rates.